rrusk/BallroomMusicPlayer/README.md

 To pause music press spacebar.
 The music can be resumed by pressing the spacebar again.
 To skip to the next selection press 'n'.

+WINDOWS BUG FIX: (seen in Windows 8.1, Windows 10)

+It appears that libvlc has a bug related to changing from daylight standard time to daylight saving time.
+After the time change libvlc complains that the plugin cache is stale.
+The error message begins with "main libvlc error: stale plugins cache: modified c:\".
+After many warnings BallroomMusicPlay will continue.
+VLC provides an executable to update the plugin cache timestamps.
+To run it, execute resolve-stale-plugins.bat as Administrator.

 <pre>
 TODO:
 Implement GUI